UBC-Geography/computing-resources/high-performance-computing/README.md

 [Open Drone Map (ODM)](https://docs.opendronemap.org/) will likely be your best option.

-ODM is most often distributed and ran within a Docker container, and it can just as easily run within alternative container engines, like Apptainer or Podman.
+ODM is most often distributed within a Docker container, and it can just as easily run within alternative container engines, like Apptainer or Podman.
 Prior to running ODM on an HPC cluster, it is highly recommended that you take a few test runs on a local machine with a subset of your data.
 This will give you an opportunity to explore and optimize any option flags to produce the best results for your dataset.
 You can find information on installing Apptainer [here](https://apptainer.org/docs/admin/main/installation.html#).

 To test ODM on a local machine that has Apptainer installed, make a directory